saifurbd28/MechaCar_Challenge/README.md

 ![one sample t test_each lot](https://user-images.githubusercontent.com/100442163/173204737-26d1ea7a-4c63-4829-8ab0-042984aca059.png)

 The result shows that only lot-3 is statistically different (P<0.05) from the population mean of 1,500 pounds per square inch.

+# Deliverable-4
+## Study Design: MechaCar vs Competition.
+# Dataset description
+To evaluate the performance between cars of MechaCar and its competitors, we need a dataset with the following variables:
+•	MPG: Miles per gallon of fuel indicates the fuel economy.
+•	Acceleration time: Seconds to reach 60 km/hr indicate the acceleration efficiency.
+•	Interior noise: Lower interior noise relates to the aerodynamic design and customer satisfaction.
+•	Safety rating: It indicates safety in an accident.
+•	Driving-assisting features: Safety rating and driver comfortability depend on driving assisting features.
+•	Cost: Cost-effectiveness scale.
+•	Horsepower: Engine power is important for acceleration time and bearing heavy loads (i.e., trailer).

+# Statistical analyses
+1)	We need to generate a performance score for each brand, based on the above-described variables.
+To do so, we can include “sales per year” information in the dataset.
+A linear regression model can be used to understand the relation between “sales per year” and all other variables.
+If the intercept is significant, we can term the ‘sales per year’ as a performance indicator.

+2)	Then list the performance and rank them on a scale of 10.
+It will be the performance score.

+3)	An ‘one sample T-test’ on this performance score for each of these competitors will find out the list of good cars that are above the average.

+Null hypothesis: A performance score higher or equal to 7 out of 10 does not indicate a good car (a top-tier popular car brand).

+Alternative hypothesis: A performance score higher or equal to 7 out of 10 indicates a good car (a top-tier popular car brand).

+4)	A ‘two-sample T-test’ between each two good car brands’ performance scores from this good car list will define how these good cars’ performance.